Submissions for Programmatic Information Collection Review Is Now Open

-Once it's determined that your study qualifies under programmatic review for NPS-sponsored surveys, you must prepare a submission package, which includes filling out the programmatic review form (DOCX - 135KB) and attaching your data collection instrument, as well as all relevant supporting materials (e.g., introductory scripts, non-response logs, photos, maps, etc.).
-Remember to carefully read the instructions for preparing programmatic submissions as presented in the Guidelines and Submission Form for Programmatic Review for NPS-Sponsored Public Surveys, Focus Groups and Field Experiments (revised June 2011 - PDF - 521KB).
+Once it's determined that your study qualifies under programmatic review for NPS-sponsored surveys, you must prepare a submission package, which includes filling out the Programmatic Review Form and attaching your data collection instrument, as well as all relevant supporting materials (e.g., introductory scripts, non-response logs, photos, maps, etc.).
+Remember to carefully read the instructions for preparing programmatic submissions as presented in the Guidelines for the Programmatic Review and Clearance Process for NPS-Sponsored Public Surveys.

 Please Note: Qualifying survey submissions under the programmatic review for NPS-sponsored public surveys must be submitted to the NPS Social Science Branch a minimum of 60 days prior to the first day the survey is to be administered in the field.
 There tend to be an increased number of submissions during the months of May, June, and July.
 During these busy months, survey review and approval may be somewhat delayed.
 Please plan accordingly and get submissions in as early as possible.

 - All supporting materials must be included in a submission.
 A submission package is not complete (and cannot be reviewed) unless it contains all materials relevant to the study (including a completed programmatic review form, scripts, PRA compliance sections, questions with relevant topic areas, non-response logs, photos, etc).